chef/chef-workstation/www/site/content/docs/chef-workstation/chef-run-users-guide.md

 ## Apply a resource to a single node over SSH

-In its simplest form, `chef-run` can target a single machine and execute a single resource on that machine.
+In its simplest form, `chef-run` targets a single machine and execute a single resource on that machine.

 When using SSH `chef-run` attempts to read defaults from your `~/.ssh/config` file.
 Given the following SSH config: